Hurricane Manuel

 Due to the impending threat of Manuel, several Mexican municipalities were put under disaster alerts.
 Upon making its first landfall, Manuel caused extreme flooding in southern Mexico.
 Property and agricultural damage as a result of the system was widespread, and roughly one million people were estimated to have been directly affected.
 In Guerrero, 97 people perished, including 18 in Acapulco.
 Seventy-one others died due to a mudslide in La Pintada.
 In Guerrero alone, around 30,000 homes were damaged and 46 rivers overflowed their banks.
 There, 20,000 persons were evacuated to shelters.
 Statewide, repairs to damage from the storm totaled MXN$3 billion ($230 million USD).
 Other impacts from Manuel spread as far east as the Isthmus of Tehuantepec, where 300 families were displaced.
 In the region, at least 11,591 homes were destroyed by the floods.
 Meanwhile, the nation sustained additional impacts from Atlantic Hurricane Ingrid.

 After its second landfall, additional floods occurred in several towns, and in Sinaloa over 100,000 people were rendered homeless and four people died.
 As a result of Manuel's impacts, 107 municipalities were declared disaster regions.
 Damage in Sinaloa totaled MXN$500 million (US$37.9 million).
 The Mexican Army was dispatched in several locations to aid in post-tropical cyclone relief operations.
 Following the storm, looting in heavily impacted areas became commonplace, and as such government forces were also dispatched to prevent further looting.
 Overall, 169 people lost their lives in Mexico, while damage exceeded MXN$55 billion (US$4.2 billion).
+Manuel was the costliest Pacific hurricane on record at the time, until it was surpassed by Hurricane Otis in 2023.